dlu-ch/dlb/doc/diagnostics.rst

 Each following line represents a detail related to the first line and starts with ``'  | '``.

-.. module:: dlb.ex.context

-.. exception:: NotRunningError

-   Raised, when an action requires a :term:`root context` while :term:`dlb was not running <run of dlb>`.

-.. exception:: NoWorkingTreeError

-   Raised, when the working directory of the calling process is not a :term:`working tree`'s root.

-.. exception:: ManagementTreeError

-   Raised, when an attempt to prepare or access the :term:`management tree` failed.

-.. exception:: ContextNestingError

-   Raised, when some contexts were not properly nested.
-   I.e. the calls of :meth:`__exit__` did not occur in the opposite order of the corresponding calls of :meth:`__enter__`.

-.. exception:: WorkingTreeTimeError

-   Raised, when the :term:`working tree time` behaved unexpectedly.

-.. exception:: NonActiveContextAccessError

-   Raised, when an :ref:`environment variable dictionary object <environment_variable_dictionary_objects>` is modified while its associated :term`context` is not the :term:`active context`.

-.. module:: dlb.ex.tool

-.. exception:: DefinitionAmbiguityError

-   Raised at the definition of a subclass of :class:`dlb.ex.Tool`, when the location is unknown or another subclass of :class:`dlb.ex.Tool` was defined before at the same location.

 .. _Clang: http://clang.llvm.org/diagnostics.html